Frequently Asked Questions

 For our canine friends, the average day is as follows:

-Between the hours of 8:30-10pm, we're rotating the dogs out into yards for their last play time/potty break for a minimum of 15-20 minutes.
-They receive their nighttime treat in their kennel run and we bid them "Goodnight".
+Between the hours of 8:30-10pm, we're rotating the dogs out into yards for their last play time/potty break for a minimum of 15-30 minutes.
+They receive their nighttime treat in their kennel run before it is time to sleep!

 For our feline friends, the average day is as follows: